 Let’s just blame mom!
 She always made the extra effort to cozy up our home at Christmas.
 She would add a festive touch to most rooms in the house.
 This year, her 74th Christmas, she has three trees in her home.

 One of her favorite places on earth is in Gatlinburg, Tennessee (or Pigeon Forge which many consider an extension of Gatlinburg)!
-There is an extra special establishment in Pigeon Forge that makes her heart sing.
-Christmas Village, the perfect name for the enchanting experience that awaits the season’s adherent.
+There is an extra special establishment in Pigeon Forge that makes her heart sing, Christmas Village.
+What a perfect name for the enchanting experience that awaits the season’s adherent.
 I purchased my first ornaments from said store on one of our girl’s trips over 25 years ago!
 You will see those in an upcoming post hanging from the dining room chandelier.

 Now you know the back story!
 It’s all mom’s fault, and I’m learning it will forever be “mom’s fault”, regardless of the subject matter!
 I give you 2016 Christmas on King Lane, part one!
-You’ll find the Southern Nell’s approach to dressing your home, vintage with new and heirlooms with thrift finds, holds true at Christmas, beginning just inside the front door.
+You’ll find the Southern Nell’s approach to dressing your home, some vintage combined with new and heirlooms cozied up to thrift finds, holds true at Christmas, and it begins just inside the front door.

 Santa and “Little Nell” tucked in to a wicker sleigh, greet at your first step.
 I can’t look at this vintage doll without hearing my dad’s heart-warming version of “Up on the Housetop” echoing in my ears!
-Imagine the glee of a delicate, innocent young one when she discover HER name in a Christmas song! 🎶”First come’s a stocking for Little Nell”!
-When I found her clothed in my favorite color of all time, peach, I knew she belonged in my home.
+Imagine the glee of a delicate, innocent young one when she discovers HER name in a Christmas song! 🎶”First come’s a stocking for Little Nell”!
+When I found the doll clothed in my favorite color of all time, peach, I knew she belonged in my home.

 The large sleigh, which has been refreshed with greens numerous times the past decade, resides under the main tree in the living room.
 This year I mixed in some snow frosted greenery and blush colored ornaments!
 I used the same color scheme on the Christmas Tree.